Russia is quitting the International Space Station. What happens next in the great beyond? | CBC News

 As recently as last week, Russian and European astronauts were on a seven-hour space-walk together where they installed platforms on the ISS, deployed nanosatellites and replaced a protective window, according to NASA.

-There is no current suggestion from Russian officials that Moscow will stop providing transport or other support to the station before 2024.
+There is no current suggestion from Russian officials that Moscow will stop providing transport or other support to the station before they quit the program.

 Earlier this month, ahead of Tuesday's announcement, NASA and Roscosmos announced an exchange agreement which would see NASA astronaut Frank Rubio fly aboard Russia's Soyuz MS-22 spaceship in September and Russian cosmonaut Anna Kikina fly with SpaceX's Crew-5 Dragon.
 Nothing was said in Tuesday's announcement suggesting these pre-existing collaborations would be cancelled.